biaslab/ForneyLab.jl/docs/src/getting-started.md

 # Getting started
 This page provides the necessary information you need to get started with ForneyLab.
-We will show the general approach to solving inference problems with ForneyLab by means of a running example: Inferring the bias of a coin.
+We will show the general approach to solving inference problems with ForneyLab by means of a running example: inferring the bias of a coin.

 ## Installation
 Install ForneyLab through the Julia package manager: